The Story of Nancy and Archie Martin

-During their early life, Archie and Nancy had no formal schooling.
-In Nancy’s case, evidence suggests that her earliest teacher was her older sister Margaret who had been taken north by Union troops and educated there before returning to the South.
-Archie learned how to write his name only.
-Despite their circumstances, they were known for being caring and generous and always enormously supportive of education as a means of getting ahead in life.
+During their early lives, Archie and Nancy had no formal schooling.
+In Nancy’s case, evidence suggests that her earliest teacher was her older sister, Margaret, who had been taken north by Union troops and educated there before returning to the South.
+Archie learned only how to write his name.
+Despite their limited educational opportunities, both were known for being caring and generous, and they were always deeply supportive of education as a means of improving one’s life.

-Founded in 1858 Iowa State College allowed students of color to attend but without on-campus housing until the 1940’s.
-During that interim Archie and Nancy’s home became a refuge for black students to live and thrive while pursuing their educational goals.
-Their home would be a symbol and servant of their faith in a higher power and their hope in love and education for aspiring doctors, lawyers and educators of African American descent
+Founded in 1858, Iowa State College allowed students of color to attend, but did not provide on-campus housing for them until the 1940s.
+During that interim period, Archie and Nancy Martin’s home became a refuge where Black students could live and thrive while pursuing their educational goals.
+Their home stood as both a symbol and a servant of their faith in a higher power, and of their hope in love and education for aspiring African American doctors, lawyers, and educators.

 It wasn’t until the 1940’s that Iowa State College relaxed their restrictions on students of color living on campus, and Archie and Nancy Martin are credited for their role in creating these conditions while filling the void of reliable housing for African American students in Ames for more than 20 years.